top of page

 • Any aggressive thrust is incompatible

-• Remain physically in your truth
+• Staying physically in your truth

 • You can't do more than your current capacity allows